Tom Green County Judge Republican Candidate Profile: Joe Hyde

 I look at things like the county government as a wonderful institution.
 I look at the public servants in the county government, as they really want to serve the community.
 I think the County Judge position can act as a bridge.
 To protect those guys that work for our county, you know, your deputies of the Sheriff’s Office, the jailers, even the clerk in the in the License Plate Office, you know, you can act as a bridge to protect them and take care of them, and also take care of the taxpayer.
 You kind of have to have the credibility with both sides.
 It’s a balance and I think I can do that, I mean, I know I can do that.
 I think I’ve done harder things before in my life.

 You are on record as having recently said that, if you are the Tom Green County Judge and you can get the County Commissioners bought in, then you can get a lot done.
 What exactly do you mean by getting the County Commissioners bought in?
-And if elected to Tom Green County Judge, what would your method of getting them bought in b?
-And then what would your your next steps?
+And if elected to Tom Green County Judge, what would your method of getting them bought in be what would your next steps?

-What distinguishes you from all the other candidates that are running for, you know, Tom Green County Judge and what makes you the best fit for it, you know, as you might put it, managers have all of these issues?
+What distinguishes you from all the other candidates that are running for Tom Green County Judge and what makes you the best fit for it, you know, as you might put it, managers have all of these issues?

 There are people in my life since I’ve been here who gave me a chance.
 And they were a little guy.
 And it’s now my turn to find those people out there who are smart, who can do great things for the community and that can stand up for them.